netsage-project/netsage-pipeline/website/docs/deploy/bare_metal_install.md

           or # systemctl start rabbitmq-server.service
 ```

+### Installing Logstash

+See the logstash documentation.
+We are currently using Version 7.10.

 ### Installing the EPEL repo

 Some of our dependencies come from the EPEL repo.
 To install this: